myminseok/pivotal-docs/notes/rabbitmq-fails-on-ESXi8-bug-workaround.md

 -featMask.vm.cpuid.AVX="Max:0"
 ```

-6. Perform a full power cycle of the VM (Hard Stop and power on) for the changes to take effect
-   WARNIG: just powering  off will revert the vmx change back to original.
+6. Perform a full power cycle of the VM (Hard Stop and power on) for the changes to take effect.
+NOTE that on esxi 7,  just powering  off will revert the vmx change back to original.
 ```
 vCenter > rabbitmq VM > Actions> Power > Hard Stop vCenter > rabbitmq VM > Actions> Power > Power on